-The growth of salinity anomaly in the upper DWF region (Figs. 6d-f, j-l) is controlled by the 405 anomalous advection of mean salinity in the upper ocean.
-Figure 7 shows the lead/lag regression 406 407 coefficients of current anomalies vertically averaged over 0-200 m on the AMOC LFC1, overlaid with climatological salinity.
-Current anomalies at boundaries 2, 3 are negligible throughout the entire 408 409 cycle, indicating that the higher-latitude upper ocean has little effect on the DWF region salinity 410 anomaly through anomalous advection of mean salinity.
-During the enhancing period of the positive 411 DWF region salinity anomaly (Figs. 6d-f), the eastward and northward NAC is also intensifying (Figs. 7d-f), transporting more saline water from the mid-latitude eastern Atlantic to the DWF region 412 413 and enhancing the positive salinity anomaly therein.
-Similarly, during the enhancing period of the 414 negative DWF region salinity anomaly (Figs. 6j-l), the eastward and northward NAC is weakening

-- 415 (Figs. 7j-l), reducing the northward transport of saline water from the mid-latitude eastern Atlantic - 416 and hence enhancing the negative DWF region salinity anomaly.
-Therefore, salinity anomaly in the - 417 upper DWF region and thus the AMOC anomaly are always enhanced by the anomalous advection in - 418 the subtropical-subpolar upper ocean.
-This is the well-known positive salinity advection feedback - 419 between AMOC anomaly and anomalous advection of mean salinity (Stommel 1961; Nakamura et al. - 420 1994; Marotzke and Stone 1995; Sévellec et al. 2006).
+The growth of salinity anomaly in the upper DWF region (Figs. 6d-f,j-l) is controlled by the anomalous advection of mean salinity in the upper ocean.
+Figure 7 shows the lead/lag regression coefficients of current anomalies vertically averaged over 0-200 m on the AMOC LFC1, overlaid with climatological salinities.
+Current anomalies at boundaries 2 and 3 are negligible throughout the entire cycle, indicating that the higher-latitude upper ocean has little effect on the DWF region salinity anomaly through anomalous advection of mean salinity.
+During the enhancing period of the positive DWF region salinity anomaly (Figs. 6d-f), the eastward and northward NAC is also intensifying (Figs. 7d-f), transporting more saline water from the midlatitude eastern Atlantic to the DWF region and enhancing the positive salinity anomaly therein.
+Similarly, during the enhancing period of the negative DWF region salinity anomaly (Figs. 6j-l), the eastward and northward NAC is weakening (Figs. 7j-l), reducing the northward transport of saline water from the midlatitude eastern Atlantic and hence enhancing the negative DWF region salinity anomaly.
+Therefore, salinity anomaly in the upper DWF region and thus the AMOC anomaly are always enhanced by the anomalous advection in the subtropical-subpolar upper ocean.
+This is the well-known positive salinity advection feedback between AMOC anomaly and anomalous advection of mean salinity (Stommel 1961; Nakamura et al. 1994; Marotzke and Stone 1995; Sévellec et al. 2006).